-The sit-down or take-home major comprehensive examination is intended to test the student's comprehensive knowledge of the major subject area of study, both in breadth across the general field of study and in depth within the areas of specialization.
-The sit-down or take-home examination includes questions that tap the student's comprehension of important theories, research methods and statistics, and substantive areas of specialization declared by the student.
+The sit---down or take---home major comprehensive examination is intended to test the student's comprehensive knowledge of the major subject area of study, both in breadth across the general field of Family Studies and Human Development or Retailing and Consumer Sciences and in depth within the areas of specialization.
+The sit--down or take---home examination includes questions that tap the student's comprehension of important theories, research methods and statistics, and substantive areas of specialization declared by the student.
 In the critical review paper format, the student writes a paper that specifically examines that student's substantive interest areas.